rafavital/unity-tools/README.md

 ### Physics Simulator

 This tool allow's the user to run Unity's physics simulation inside the editor without having to press play.

+## How to Use

+For instructions on how to use the tools [see the documentation](https://github.com/rafavital/unity-tools/blob/docs/HOW_TO_USE.md)